OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 **How can I secure film footage and other heavy files?**

 Journalists working with large files face more challenges when it comes to securing their materials.
 This is because they may be working in locations with poor internet connectivity, making it harder to upload to the cloud or they need to cross borders with sensitive footage.
 It’s important to get journalists thinking about their own individual risk and to think through options for securing materials.
-For those in a fixed location, backing up materials to several external encrypted hard drives and storing them in different locations will likely be the best option.
+For those in a fixed location, backing up materials to several external encrypted drives and storing them in different locations will likely be the best option.
 Check out the Freedom of the Press Foundation's and Field of Vision's [guide to digital security for filmmakers](https://www.digitalsecurity.film/) if you will be working with a lot of data and big files.

 </div>